SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Manage_Remote_Systems.md

-# Remote Configuration with Intel® Mesh Commander
+# Remote Configuration with MeshCommander

 ## Read the Overview

-The Mesh Commander is an application that provides an interface for using Intel® Active Management technology.
+MeshCommander is an application that provides an interface for using Intel® Active Management Technology (Intel® AMT).
 Its project site states that its purpose is to make hardware configuration easy over Internet.

 MeshCommander is primarily used for 1:1 remote management of devices.
 Current supported features include: